sarckk/sarckk.github.io/content/post/gpt-programming.md

 As you can see, clicking the button for spinner X only changes the text content for spinner X, and leaves the other spinners untouched.
 This is because `spinner` is declared with `const` and is block-scoped.
 Try changing this to `var`, and we run into the same issue as we were seeing in our Chrome extension.

-Funnily though, Bing Chat's proposed solution -- to move the logic of adding an event listener to a separate function `createButtonEventListener` -- **actually ends up fixing the actual bug**!
-This is because when we pass the variable `li` into the `createButtonEventListener` function, we are passing the **reference** to the HTML element *by value*, and since the original bug was caused by the value of `li` (i.e. the reference) being constantly overriden with every loop, we no longer face this problem.
+Funnily though, Bing Chat's proposed solution -- to move the logic of adding an event listener to a separate function `createButtonEventListener` -- **actually ends up fixing the bug**!
+This is because when we pass the variable `li` into the `createButtonEventListener` function, we are passing the **reference** to the HTML element _by value_, and since the original bug was caused by the value of `li` (i.e. the reference) being constantly overriden with every loop, we no longer face this problem.
 In other words, since the event listener function for `button` now gets its own (correct) reference to the `li` element, it works properly.
 I guess that works too, but as a human, I would've simply declared the `li` variable using the `const` keyword instead.

 The full changes can be found [here](https://github.com/sarckk/gpt_experiments/commit/28d691901317dd08f19dabfb9b993f75d4110f66).
 This actually introduced another bug but after I asked GPT to fix it (which it did) things were working correctly! (well, I guess if you can ignore the fact that the API call itself is failing):

 <video src="https://sarckk.github.io/media/working_mvp.mp4" controls="controls" ></video>
-*Doesn't seem like much but hey, at least I didn't write a single line of code!*
+_Doesn't seem like much but hey, at least I didn't write a single line of code!_

 After this point, I only played around with the bot a few more times before I stopped.
 If you are interested, you can find the code -- along with a brief history of changes -- on [github](https://github.com/sarckk/gpt_experiments).

 ## Programming with GPT-4: yay or nay?

 Overall, I think Bing Chat/GPT-4 is a great companion for programming, but as it stands, has a few shortcomings that necessitates the presence of a human in the loop.
 For example, it can give you seemingly a seemingly correct piece of reasoning behind its code that upon closer inspection stands on shaky grounds, like I've demonstrated in my particular example of the Javascript bug.
 Other times, still, it might suggest a solution that works, but by chance and for the wrong reasons.
 The examples here and documented elsewhere serve as cautionary tales for anyone looking to rely on LLMs to generate production-grade code: while technically impressive, these models are not perfect -- well, just like humans.
 I am also aware that I technically used Bing Chat here, which runs a version of GPT-4 particularly optimized for search (and presumably not for code generation), so these observations may not hold for GPT-4, but a recent post by [@bradgessler](https://twitter.com/bradgessler) on [pairing with GPT-4](https://fly.io/ruby-dispatch/pairing-with-gpt-4/) seems to have reached a similar conclusion.

 That said, I am optimistic about the future of software engineering in an age where powerful LLMs are commoditized and accessible.
 Steve Jobs famously said that computers are like a "bicycle for our minds".
 With the rapid advancement of LLMs, it will be like adding a jet engine to the bicycle -- these models will serve as powerful tools for us to translate human ideas and ingenuity into languages that computers can understand.